KyeongPil-Lee/cmssw/PhysicsTools/NanoAOD/test/nanoAOD_DY/README.md

 * For DY MC: save full phase space information for the dressed leptons (remove pt & eta cuts)
 * Add branch for the DY-analysis-specific trigger obejcts for a precise matching to the offline muons
+* Add `Electron_isOOT` branch to check the effect of electrons made from the out-of-time seed
+  * By updating `plugins/EGMSeedGainProducer.cc` and `python/electrons_cff.py`

 ## Recipe (first setup)